-Welcome!
-Thanks for taking the time to visit our website.
-I hope that the information contained here will assist you in making one of the most important career decisions of your life.
-Selecting a law school to attend is not just about choosing an institution; it is about choosing the place where you will grow personally and professionally.
-North Carolina Central University School of Law (NCCU Law) might be that place for you.
 NCCU Law is a law school with an illustrious history and a bright future.
-For over eighty years, our law school has been fulfilling its mission “to foster in each student a deep sense of professional responsibility and personal responsibility and personal integrity so as to produce competent and socially responsible members of the legal profession.”
+For more than eighty years, NCCU Law has been fulfilling its mission “to foster in each student a deep sense of professional responsibility, personal responsibility, and personal integrity so as to produce competent and socially responsible members of the legal profession.”
 Our dedication to that mission is coupled with our commitment to prepare students to thrive in a legal profession that is continuously evolving.

-NCCU Law has been and continues to be a school that gives students the opportunity to achieve their goals of becoming lawyers.
+NCCU Law has been and continues to be a school that gives its students the opportunity to achieve their goals of becoming lawyers.
 We provide students the tools they need to be successful at every stage of their journeys from law students to licensed attorneys.
-Our Performance Based Admissions Program (PBAP) gives select students an opportunity to gain admissions for the fall semester by successfully completing a two-week, non-credit program.
-For students who want to get a head start on their legal education, we offer the Summer Start Initiative (SSI).
-Students participating in SSI start in June as opposed to August, so they are able to complete the fall semester at a reduced pace.
-The support does not end with admittance.
-After students matriculate, our Academic Success Department provide them with the academic support they need to be successful in law school and to pass the bar examination.
+After students matriculate, our Academic Success Department provides them with the academic support they need to be successful in law school and to pass the bar examination.
 We know that becoming a lawyer involves more than just learning the black letter law.
-Therefore, we offer our students the chance to engage in the actual practice of law by participating in our externship program and enrolling in one of our clinics.
-In addition to providing academic support, we have a full-time licensed counselor on staff to help our students navigate the stresses and pressures they may encounter.
+Therefore, we offer our students the chance to engage in the actual practice of law by participating in the law school’s externship program or enrolling in one of the law clinics that serves the community and provides experiential learning.
+In addition to providing academic support, we have a full-time licensed counselor in the Office of Wellness to assist as our Legal Eagles as they navigate the stresses and pressures of law studies.